Smog Check and Car Inspection in New Jersey

-In addition to the above pollution-reducing steps, motorists in New Jersey are required by the Motor Vehicle Commission to take their vehicles for an emissions inspection every two years (new cars can wait until they're four years old for their first inspection).
-Your car's safety features will also be tested at this time (turn signals, headlights, taillights, horn, windshield wipers, and tires), along with the suspension, steering, alignment, and brakes.
+Motorists in New Jersey are required by the Motor Vehicle Commission to take their vehicles for an emissions inspection every 2 years (new cars can wait until they're 5 years old for their first inspection).

-If your car is registered in New Jersey, you must perform the emissions test in New Jersey.
+If your car is registered in New Jersey, you must perform the emissions test in New Jersey at a New Jersey Inspection Station.

 The On-Board Diagnostic Test